 Please Note: You must be honorably discharged to qualify for these additional exemptions.

 - Veterans with a total and permanent disability that was service-connected may be eligible for total exemption of ad valorem taxes.
-Please submit FL 27-333 from the Veterans Administration.
+Please submit your 27/e Benefits Letter and a confirmation letter from the local Palm Beach County Veteran Services Office that the disability is 100% total and permanent.

 - Veterans with a service-connected disability of 10% or more may be eligible for an additional $5,000 exemption.
-Please submit FL 27-125 form the Veterans Administration.
+Please submit your 27/e Benefits Letter and a confirmation letter from the local Palm Beach County Veteran Services Office that the disability is permanent and 10% or more.

 - Veterans with a non-service connected disability may be eligible for an additional $500 exemption.
-Please submit FL 27- 444 form the Veterans Administration.
+Please submit your 27/e Benefits Letter and a confirmation letter from the local Palm Beach County Veteran Services Office.

-- Veterans to 65 or older with a combat-related permanent disability may be eligible for an ad valorem tax discount.
-Please submit DR-501DV form.
+- Veterans 65 or older with a combat-related permanent disability may be eligible for an ad valorem tax discount.
+Please submit DR-501DV form and a Letter from the local Palm Beach County Veteran Services Office confirming the disability is combat-related.
+You may also complete a fillable DR-501DV application online.

 New applicants for the qualifying year can file online for Homestead Exemption.